R5dan/betterweb/README.md

 Creates a memoized value.
 Is run when the dependencies change.

 -   `func`: The function to memoize.
+The name must be unique.
 -   `deps`: The dependencies of the memoized value.
 Optional: defaults to an empty list.

 Returns: